 There are so many misconceptions about what opioid addiction looks like.
 Most avenues of this topic are centralized around active addiction, but there is another powerful side to the story.
 I was an IV heroin user, but now I am a woman in opioid recovery.
 Here are 10 things I want you to know about us:

 - Our pasts do not dictate the people we are clean and sober.
 I am not my addiction, plain and simple.
-When I am using, I will go to any length to get my drug; therefore, I have done many things that I am not proud of.
+When I am using, I will go to any length to get my drug; therefore, I have done many things (especially to my family) that I am not proud of.
 On paper, before 2017, I look a bit like a monster.
 That is not the woman I am in my core.
 As a woman in recovery working a program of sobriety, I am true and good.
 I am nothing like my sickness.

 - Recovery is our responsibility, not yours.
 I go to great lengths to assure I have a daily reprieve from the madness of my addiction.
 If you are not in my sober support network, don’t question if I see a therapist or go to meetings.
 I do not like to be micromanaged or feel like I am under a microscope.

 - Addiction is a disease.
 Addiction is recognized by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, or DSM 5, as a mental illness.
 I was born with a chemical imbalance in my brain which causes me the inability to cope like a normal person.
 Addiction manifests in me by setting off a phenomenon of craving whenever I use something that feels good.
+It is important to remember that addiction is also a family disease.

 - Invite us to social outings, even if there is drinking.
-There is nothing more alienating than not being invited to a work outing or friend’s party because they decided for me that I shouldn’t be around alcohol.
+There is nothing more alienating than not being invited to a work outing or family party because they decided for me that I shouldn’t be around alcohol.
 I don’t like to be coddled.
 It’s up to me to evaluate whether attending an event would be of danger to me — please don’t make choices for me.
 When you do ask, let me know alcohol will be there.
 I appreciate it when people respect my sobriety.

 - We are high-functioning, intelligent people who usually feel very deeply.
 Just because I appear to be high-functioning doesn’t mean I am cured of mental illness.
 I hit obstacles with my addiction daily, but by working a program of recovery, I am able to overcome them and stay sober — one day at a time.
 I work a full-time career, write for Reach Out Recovery, and run a kinkajou nonprofit called Kinkatopia.
 The possibilities are endless for recovering addicts; we can do incredible things.